 That’s the whole information, survived up to the present for the Calculating Clock of Schickard.
 It seems the prototype of the machine, mentioned in the first letter, was rather successful, that’s why Schickard ordered the next copy for Kepler.
 It is unknown whether another copy was ever created, and how many devices are made or ordered by the inventor.
 It is out of the question however, that such device has not been delivered to Kepler.
 Most probably, only two machines were produced, the prototype, mentioned in the first letter, which was in the home of Schickard, and disappeared after his death, and second, made for Kepler, which was destroyed during the fire.

 Not a whole lot is known of the mentioned in the second letter Joh.
-(Johannes) Pfister, who was involved not only in the production of Schickard’s calculating machines, but also in other projects, for example in preparing of metal plates for his and Kepler’s books.
+(Johannes) Pfister, who was involved not only in the production of Schickard’s calculating machines, but also in other projects such as preparing metal plates for his and Kepler’s books.

 The Pfisters is a well-known for the time Tübinger family, known primarily as book-binders and Universitätspedells at the University of Tübingen (Universitätspedell was a relatively prominent position, responsible for arresting and detaining students in the karzer and functioning as prosecutor at the university court).

 Hans Pfister’s son—Hans (Conrad) Pfister, Jr. (b.
-1560) succeeded his father and worked as a book-binder, seal-engraver, Universitätspedell and schoolmaster in Tübingen.
-He married in 1578 to Anna Ruckaberle (1563-1624), the family had ten children, one of them was Johannes Pfister.
+1560) succeeded his father and worked as a book-binder, seal-engraver, Universitätspedell, and schoolmaster in Tübingen.
+He married Anna Ruckaberle in 1578 (1563-1624).
+The family had ten children, one of whom was Johannes Pfister.

 Johannes Pfister was born on January 15, 1582, in Tübingen.
-He succeeded the family trade and worked as a book-binder and printer, as well as an engraver and mechanician.
-He must had been a decent painter also, because an interesting painting from 1620 survived to our time (see the upper painting of Pfister).
+He succeeded in the family trade and worked as a bookbinder and printer, as well as an engraver and mechanician.
+He must have also been a decent painter, because an interesting painting from 1620 survived to our time (see the upper painting of Pfister).
 Johannes married in 1606 to Rosina Steininger, a daughter of the Lutheran scholar Gall Steininger.

 Let’s examine the structure and the functioning of the device, designed by Schickard and produced by Pfister.
 The Calculating Clock is composed of 3 main parts: